 Rodrigo Aviles is a consultant for Siemens Management, at its Group Headquarters located in Munich.
 In 2016, Rodrigo and his wife left their home country, Mexico, and moved to Leipzig so that he could become a full-time MBA student at HHL.
 In this interview he discusses his decision to attend HHL and how his education and work experience have shaped his career.

-What does your job as consultant at Siemens Management entail?
+What does your job as a consultant at Siemens Management entail?

 What kind of work are you passionate about?

-I am empassioned by contributing to the greater good.
-Working for SMC allows me to not only focus on an individual customer’s benefit, but to also consider how our work, together, will have a meaningful impact on society.
+I am impassioned by contributing to the greater good.
+Working for SMC allows me to not only focus on an individual customer’s benefit but to also consider how our work, together, will have a meaningful impact on society.

 Why did you choose to pursue an MBA in Leipzig?